Stars: Reece Thompson, Mischa Barton, Bruce Willis, Michael Rapaport, Melonie Diaz | Written by Kevin Jakubowski, Tim Calpin | Directed by Brett Simon

 In many ways it’s a misleading film, not least in how it’s being advertised.
 The best advice I can give you is to watch the trailer before you pick it up off the shelf at Blockbuster (some people still rent physical copies, right?).
 This kind of misdirective marketing is pretty frustrating to me as it must be the filmmakers who surely don’t want to see their film presented as something completely different just as I’d like to be able to tell my naff action movies from high school nonsense by the cover alone.
 That’s not too much to ask, is it?

-The Assassination is out on DVD July 15th.
+The Assassination is out on DVD July 15th from Signature Entertainment.